-Connect with University Libraries' Conflict and Peace Studies Librarian Mary Oberlies, for a research strategies consultation.
-While she often holds drop-in office hours at the John Burton Library, students can also set up appointments with her at firstname.lastname@example.org.
+Connect with University Libraries' Conflict and Peace Studies Librarian Christopher Magee, for a research strategies consultation.
+While he often holds drop-in office hours at the John Burton Library, students can also set up appointments with him at firstname.lastname@example.org.

 She's also created a Conflict and Peace Studies Infoguide of resources on how to:

 Students can also access the S-CAR Conflict Portal, which serves as a gateway to organized online resources for research, programs, publications, and teaching in conflict analysis and resolution.

 S-CAR supports and promotes your work.
 Let us know if you have a recent publication, whether it be a book, journal article or within the media.
 Tell us about your projects, interests, certifications and expertise so we can alert you to networking opportunities.

 Explore the University Libraries Infoguides and Research Portal for Mason resources including: citation and avoiding plagiarism tools, writing proposals and literature reviews, S-CAR related journals and publishing information, services for online students, thesis and dissertation guides and workshops and skill development programs.